The Battle for Brands to Become More Human: Four Takeaways From Seattle Interactive Conference

 Data itself doesn’t change the world, that takes humans with bold ideas and interpretations to use the data to identify needs and find ways to do something new and different.
 So be bold, be contrary, take risks and lead with meaningful creativity.

 Whether we like it or not, we are becoming increasingly surrounded by AI and robotic assistants.
 So how can you help consumers better connect with your brand on an emotional, meaningful level?
 In other words, how can the robots that we all hate dealing with become more human?

 Many brands are using machine learning technologies that monitor and measure things like vocal emotion and aggression patterns, written tone and facial expression to get a sense of the emotion and mood of their consumers.

 A successful brand personality consists of two parts: voice and tone.
 Voice is synonymous with your brand.
 Tone is how you adapt that voice to people and events.
 So, whether your brand archetype has a more serious, leadership personality, or a more comedic, fun-loving one–this is where successful brands pivot their tone slightly to fit the need.

 4. Selling vs Storytelling

-At Kindle, we’ve had great success with launching brand storytelling platforms and creating compelling podcast content for our clients, but it was great to see the industry data supports the increasing value of this content medium — as much as it was being inspired by some of the biggest brands, who are human at the core, and who are doing it the best.
+We’ve had great success with launching brand storytelling platforms and creating compelling podcast content for our clients.
+It was great to see the industry data supports the increasing value of storytelling — and to hear how it was being inspired by some of the biggest brands, who are human at the core and are doing it the best.